 Albert Dreyfus was imprisoned there, but Devil's Island became famous when Henri Charriere, a former inmate, wrote a book about his successful escape.
 The film "Papillon" was made later.

 The prison closed in 1952, and the restored historic buildings became a tourist attraction.
-It is possible to take tours of the island, and many visitors go there on excursions from cruise ships that pass by.
+Tours of the island are possible, and many visitors go there on excursions from cruise ships that pass by.

 6. Elmina Castle, Ghana